A collection of NOTABLE happenings

 HOSTED AUGUST 10-12 BY BEMIDJI STATE UNIVERSITY & VISIT BEMIDJI

 The best college anglers from across the country will compete on Minnesota’s famed Lake Bemidji out of Bemidji, Minnesota, for the 2017 Carhartt Bassmaster College Series National Championship presented by Bass Pro Shops.
-The event will be held August 10-12th, hosted by Bemidji State University (BSU) and Visit Bemidji.
+The event, held August 10-12th, is hosted by Bemidji State University (BSU) and Visit Bemidji.

 “Visit Bemidji is excited to partner with B.A.S.S. and BSU in development of the 2017 Bassmaster College Series National Championship,” said Susan Goudge, executive director for Visit Bemidji.
 “The event will be second-to-none with our university campus being located on the shores of beautiful Lake Bemidji.”